LCD Display

 lcd.displayText("Boohoo that's so simple to use!");

-// Of course it is also possible to write long text
+// Of course, it is also possible to use linebreaks

 // Clear the display to start next parts